Preetham71/react-repo-main/README.md

-We hae few react concepts here
+We have few react concepts here in this repository